Skhwan/atm-simulator/README.md

 # ATM Simulator
 This is a Spring Boot project simulating ATM machine's dispensing logic

+### About API
+The ATM Simulator provides two services.
+* Dispense service - To dispense money from the ATM Simulator
+* Check balance service - To check current amount of each type of notes the ATM Simulator currently has

 ### Technologies
 * [Maven](https://maven.apache.org/) - Software project management
 * [Spring Boot](https://projects.spring.io/spring-boot/) - Quickly create stand-alone, production-grade Spring based Applications